 Assessing how best to help your child

 We invite you to bring your child to an OT assessment at our Centre.
-The assessment takes an hour.
+The assessment will take place over four sessions.

 - fine motor skills needed for tasks like tying shoe laces, fastening buttons, using cutlery